derek164/python-wordcount/README.md

 To run the script, follow these steps:

 1. Ensure you have Python installed (version 3.6 or higher).
-2. Clone the repository or download the script file ( count.py ).
+2. Clone the repository.
-3. Written with native Python and standard libraries, so there are no additional dependencies.
-4. Place the text file you want to count words from in the data directory of the project.
+4. Place the text file you want to count words from in the `data` directory of the project.
 5. Open a terminal and navigate to the project directory.
 6. Run the script by executing the following command: `python count.py`.